Saint Kitts and Nevis at the 2022 Commonwealth Games: Beach volleyball

 In total, two Kittitian and Nevisian athletes participated in the beach volleyball events – St. Clair Hodge and Shawn Seabrookes in the men's competition.

 The beach volleyball events took place at Smithfield, Birmingham between 30 July and 7 August 2022.
+Saint Kitts and Nevis qualified for the competition as the Caribbean representative.

 Hodge and Seabrookes were eliminated in the preliminary round after losing all of their matches.